-6. The Alliance Party made to the Chairmen on 17 February a representation under rule 29, based on the same facts as the British Government had raised, that "Sinn Féin is no longer entitled to participate in these talks on the grounds that they have demonstrably dishonoured the principles of democracy and non-violence".
+The Alliance Party made to the Chairmen on 17 February a representation under rule 29 6. based on the same facts as the British Government had raised.
 It was circulated and considered at the same time as the British Government representation.